ionic-team/ionic-stencil-hn-app/README.md

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

+This PWA is a Hacker News demo PWA built with Stencil and our Ionic core components that are also built with Stencil.

+## Performance
+We use WebPageTest to keep track of the loading performance of this demo on real, low end devices and an emerging markets 3G network.
+[Here](https://www.webpagetest.org/lighthouse.php?test=170623_YE_1C1R&run=2) is the latest lighthouse from our latest WebPageTest.
+This is with a Moto G with an emerging markets 3G network.

 ## Getting Started

-To start a new project using Stencil, clone this repo and run:
+To start devving on this project, clone this repo and run:

 ```bash
 npm start